 When I was young, my parents and I used to stay at Fort Wilderness in our camper.
 The few memories that I could recall from Fort Wilderness are good ones.
-I remember getting a Dale (dressed in his Chip ‘N’ Dale Hawaiian shirt) plush on one of our first trips there at the Outpost, and I remember going to the Hoop De Doo Revue a couple of times, and swimming at River Country, but that’s about it.
+I remember getting a Dale (dressed in his Chip ‘N’ Dale Hawaiian shirt) plush on one of our first trips there at the Outpost, going to the Hoop De Doo Revue a couple of times, and swimming at River Country, but that’s about it.
 However, I hadn’t even visited there in roughly 15 years prior to booking a return trip.

 Likewise, the marina transportation was quick and enjoyable.
 The smaller boats that transported guests to the Contemporary and Magic Kingdom showed up promptly and provided an enjoyable and unique method of getting from Fort Wilderness to the Magic Kingdom.